prajwal0211/LabSystemsTask/README.md

 2. Open your web browser and go to `http://localhost:3000` to view the Document Editor.

-3. Fill in the document information (Title, Author, Category, Access Permission).
+3. Fill in the document information (Title, Author, Category).

 4. Use the text editor to write or edit the document content.